apify/apify-docs/content/academy/apify_platform/getting_started.md

 ---
 title: Getting started
-description: Get started with the Apify platform by creating an account and learning about the Apify console, which is where all Apify actors are born!
+description: Get started with the Apify platform by creating an account and learning about the Apify Console, which is where all Apify actors are born!
 menuWeight: 5.1
 paths:
 - apify-platform/getting-started